RoshanGhadge20/RoshanGhadge20/README.md

 # 👋 Welcome to My GitHub Profile! 👋

 I'm Roshan Ghadge, a Passionate QA with 3 years of experience.
-I'm on a journey to master automation testing using Selenium with Java. with expertise in software testing methodologies, quality assurance, and automation.
+I'm on a journey to master automation testing using Selenium with Java, with expertise in software testing methodologies, quality assurance, and automation.
 Here, you'll find a collection of my projects ranging from Selenium practices to API testing and more.

 ## 📂 Repositories